Air Algérie Flight 6289: Accident

-Flight 6289 was a flight from Tamanrasset, the capital of Tamanrasset Province, to the Algerian capital of Algiers with a stopover in Ghardaia.
+Flight 6289 was a flight from Tamanrasset, the capital of Tamanrasset Province, to the Algerian capital of Algiers with a stopover in Ghardaïa.
 The flight was popular for Algerians and tourists as Tamanrasset was known for its archaeological sites and was the capital of the Tuareg people.
 The fare was also described as fairly cheap.
 On 6 March 2003, the flight was carrying 97 passengers and 6 crew members, with First Officer Yousfi as the pilot flying.
 The temperature was high and the visibility was good.

 At about 15:01 CET, pushback clearance was requested by the crew and the ATC cleared the crew to taxi to Runway 02.
-As the flight crew reported that they were ready for take-off, the ATC later asked the crew to line up and later cleared the crew for take-off to Ghardaia.
+As the flight crew reported that they were ready for take-off, the ATC later asked the crew to line up and later cleared the crew for take-off to Ghardaïa.
 The crew chose a V_{1} of 144 kn, V_{R} of 146 kn and V_{2} of 150 kn with a maximum thrust on take-off.

 Flight 6289 took off from Tamanrasset at 15:13 CET.
 Shortly after, an explosion occurred in one of the engines.
 The explosion was loud enough to be heard by workers in Tamanrasset's air traffic control tower and other witnesses in the area.
 Debris was seen dropping onto the runway.
 Due to the explosion, the aircraft swayed to the left; later it veered to the right as the crew tried to correct its heading.
-Seconds later, First Officer Yousfi reported: "We have a small problem".
+Seconds later, First Officer Yousfi reported, "We have a small problem."

 The aircraft continued to climb with its landing gear still extended, reaching a maximum height of around 400 ft before its airspeed significantly dropped from 160 kn to its stall speed.
 It descended with its nose in up position and eventually crashed onto a field at 15:15 CET, striking the ground with its right side and bursting into flames.
 The wreckage slid across the ground and struck the airport's perimeter fence, crossed a road and finally came to rest.

 The impact and the fire that had erupted due to the crash immediately killed 102 people on board.
 The cockpit occupants, including the captain, first officer, and the chief attendant, were killed due to the impact.
 The rest of the occupants were killed due to the massive explosion that had been caused by the crash.
 The sole survivor of the accident was 28-year-old Algerian soldier Youcef Djillali.
 He was seated in the last row with his seat belt unfastened (as indicated in his statement) and was ejected from the plane upon impact, escaping from the accident.
 The man was found in a coma with multiple injuries.
 However, he regained consciousness the next day.
 Doctors said that his injuries were not life-threatening.